 Why are they so famous and why do they conjure up visions of hidden wealth?

 The main benefits of Swiss bank accounts, according to investopedia.com, are their low level of financial risk and high level of privacy.
 The Swiss economy is one of the most stable in the world and Swiss law tries to keep it that way by requiring that banks have high capital requirements and strong depositor protection.
 Privacy is protected by Swiss law that prohibits banks from disclosing any information regarding an account – even its existence – without the depositor’s permission.
-But, to make sure the deposited money isn’t dirty, Swiss anti-money-laundering regulations require depositors to provide proof about the origin of the funds being placed in an account.
+But, to make sure the deposited money isn’t dirty, Swiss anti-money-laundering regulations require depositors to provide proof of the origin of the funds being placed in an account.